Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/proposal.md

 ## Mechanical:
 ### Case Design:
-(): Possible but not necessary implementations
+Possible but not necessary implementations:
 **design constraints in bold**
 - **Loop for hanging**
 - (clips for clipping)